 The 2030 Agenda for Sustainable Development and its 17 Sustainable Development Goals (SDGs), adopted by all Member States of the United Nations in September 2015, provide a visionary roadmap for all countries and stakeholders to strive for a world of sustainable prosperity, social inclusion and equality while at the same time preserving our planet and leaving no one behind.
-By no means is this an easy mission.
-We need to undertake this journey together if we are to succeed, learning from each other.
-Effective follow-up and review of the 2030 Agenda through peer learning is essential for renewed action and progress in achieving the ambitious and interlinked SDGs.
-At the heart of this process are voluntary national reviews (VNRs), which have become a critical component of the review and implementation of the 2030 Agenda and the SDGs.
+By no means is this an easy mission and in this past year it has been further compounded with the COVID-19 pandemic.
+Many hard-achieved gains are threatened as means of implementation are diverted to combat impact of the pandemic on health and socio-economic areas.
+Multilateralism and global solidarity are the only way to build back better at the beginning of the decade of action and delivery for sustainable development.
+Effective follow-up and review of the 2030 Agenda through peer learning is essential for renewed action and progress in achieving the ambitious and interlinked SDGs in these challenging times.
+At the heart of this process are voluntary national reviews (VNRs), which have become a critical component of the review and implementation of the 2030 Agenda and the SDGs and will continue to show the way forward and provide essential source of lessons learned and experience sharing.

-One hundred and forty-two VNRs have been presented at the High-Level Political Forum on Sustainable Development (HLPF) since 2016, with a further 51 due to be presented in 2020.
-This handbook, which is produced by the United Nations Department of Economic and Social Affairs serving as the Secretariat of the HLPF, elaborates on the Secretary-General's guidelines on VNRs and reflects four years of shared experience in undertaking and supporting VNRs at the HLPF.
+One hundred and sixty-eight VNRs have been presented at the High-Level Political Forum on Sustainable Development (HLPF) since 2016, with a further 44 due to be presented in 2021.
+This handbook, which is produced by the United Nations Department of Economic and Social Affairs serving as the Secretariat of the HLPF, elaborates on the Secretary-General's guidelines on VNRs and reflects five years of shared experience in undertaking and supporting VNRs at the HLPF.

 Prepared through a collaborative effort, the handbook provides practical information on the steps that countries may take when preparing a VNR.
 It explains in a practical way all stages in VNR preparation - from communicating the intention, to organizing and preparing the review, including its key building blocks and related preparatory workshops, to presenting at the HLPF.
-As more countries are presenting their VNRs for the second time, it also contains some recommendations how to prepare subsequent VNRs.
+As more countries are presenting their VNRs for the second time, it also contains recommendations how to prepare subsequent VNRs.
+This year, it also contains a section on some suggestions on how to build back better after the pandemic.